Investors turn to growth stocks' results after strong earnings start

-After the bell Monday, shares of International Business Machines Corp were up more than 2% as the company resumed sales growth in the first quarter after a year of declines and beat Wall Street targets.
+After the bell Monday, shares of International Business Machines Corp (IBM.N) were up more than 2% as the company resumed sales growth in the first quarter after a year of declines and beat Wall Street targets. read more

-Earnings for the technology sector, which continued to grow last year while S&P 500 overall earnings dropped as the pandemic took its toll on businesses and consumers, are on track for 25% year-over-year growth in the first quarter.
+Earnings for the technology sector (.SPLRCT), which continued to grow last year while S&P 500 overall earnings dropped as the pandemic took its toll on businesses and consumers, are on track for 25% year-over-year growth in the first quarter.

 But this year, tech is expected to lag profit growth of sectors that should benefit from the reopening of the economy, such as financials.

-First-quarter profit growth for the S&P 500 financials sector, is now estimated at 116%, compared with 76% a week earlier.
+First-quarter profit growth for the S&P 500 financials sector (.SPSY), is now estimated at 116%, compared with 76% a week earlier.

 "Every time we go to earnings, there's always the question of whether (tech) can keep delivering, especially in terms of guidance," said Quincy Krosby, chief market strategist at Prudential Financial in Newark, New Jersey.